Q1 Managing Your Footprint

 - Read the following 11 tips for students to manage their own footprint.

-- Click this link to participate in a Digital Footprint Survey and it will open in a new window which you can close and return here.
-Click here for the survey results.
+- Use this link to participate in a Digital Footprint Survey and it will open in a new window which you can close and return here.
+You may look at the results from others.

 Part 1 Steps 4-7: Create your Digital Footprint